CS Pétange

 Club Sportif Pétange is a former football club, based in Pétange, in south-western Luxembourg.
 In 2015 it folded and merged with FC Titus Lamadelaine to form Union Titus Pétange.

+History

 In the 2007–08 season, Pétange finished fourteenth and last in the National Division and were relegated to the Division of Honour.
 In 2008/09 the club finished top of the Luxembourg Division of Honour and immediately returned to the National Division.
 They, however, were again relegated at the end of the 2012–13 season.
 This was their sixth relegation from the top tier in just over 25 years.

+Pétange have reached the final of the Luxembourg Cup on two occasions, losing to Avenir Beggen in 1991–92, before beating FC CeBra 01 in 2004–05 to win their only title.